borzunov/remoteink/README.md

 RemoteInk is an experimental application designed:
 * For people whose eyes are straining when they use typical monitors
 * For people who like to read using E-Ink, but don't want to upload texts to the reader every time
-* For reading books, articles and web pages, writing texts, programming etc.
+* For reading books, articles and web pages, writing texts, programming, etc.
 * For people who don't really need color monitor and who can accept low monitor reaction time
 * For people who want to exploit all reader's screen advantages, but faced hardware and software restrictions of the reader